Here, a diverse collection of projects with notes & audio.

 Gossiping involves everything I want in chamber music: secretive conversation, gleeful indulgence, mockery, cruelty, misery, and further amusement.
 The cyclic nature of the practice—as in, secrets are fun until they hurt someone, and fun again when one forgets about the sting—informs the structure of the piece.
 In Part I, a persistent, jaunty gossip element alternates with lyrical passages and whispery exchanges among the instruments.
 Part 2 is steely, severe, full of sinking harmony, but of course the perky stuff creeps back in.

-Light and competitive, Rounds & Bells begins with a theme stated in perfect unison by the players, which is then subjected to all sorts of canonic imitation.
+A series of canons for drums, wood, and desk bells, Rounds & Bells begins with the theme stated in perfect unison by the players.
 First come the rounds, led by alternating players at various distances.
 This is followed by desk bells, almost like boxing bells or ringing chess clocks, which the players use to strike at each other.
 Later come further, polyrhythmic canons, in which one player runs circles around the other, tapping out the theme in a different tempo, leading up to a photo finish.

 excerpt from the studio recording.
 David Kaplan, harpsichord; Hassan Anderson, oboe; Stuart Stephenson, trumpet; Lee Jarzembak, tuba; Conrad Winslow; conductor